manav828/doneone/DONEONE_MANUAL.md

 ### Installation
 1.  **Load the Extension:** In Chrome, go to `chrome://extensions/`, enable Developer Mode, and load the unpacked extension.
-2.  **Pin it:** Pin the FlowBoard icon to your browser toolbar for quick access.
+2.  **Pin it:** Pin the DoneOne icon to your browser toolbar for quick access.
 3.  **Account Setup:** Click the icon and sign up to create your profile.

 ### Your First Project